General Powers of Attorney

 Clients sometimes wonder why they need a financial power of attorney if they are establishing a trust.
 Financial powers of attorney typically include certain powers which a trustee does not have.
 Financial decisionmaking by a trustee only extends to the assets which have actually been retitled into the trust.
 The agent under the financial power of attorney can be authorized to make decisions concerning assets which are not in the trust.
 Arranging for public benefits and handling various tax matters are two examples of areas of decisionmaking outside the trust.
 Also the agent under the financial power of attorney can be authorized to transfer assets into trust.

-A power of attorney for health care matters should be considered so as to allow all health care decisions to be made, in the event of the client's disability, by a person who has been selected by the client before the client becomes disabled.
+A power of attorney for health care matters should be considered so as to allow all health care decisions to be made, in the event of the client's disability, by a person who has been selected by the client before the client has a disability which prevents making health care decisions.
 RSA 137-J provides specific legislative authorization for this type of document and also a specific form, created by the legislature, to use.
-No Court petition for guardianship is then required before health care decisions can be made for a disabled person who made a health care power of attorney prior to disability.
+No Court petition for guardianship is then required before health care decisions can be made for the person who made a health care power of attorney prior to disability.

-A living will, in addition to the health care power of attorney, is appropriate if the client wishes to declare that he or she does not want artificial means used to prolong his or her life in the event a person is near death or permanently unconscious.
+In addition to the health care power of attorney, a living will may be appropriate concerning end of life issues.
 RSA 137-J provides specific legislative authorization for this type of document and also a specific form, created by the legislature, to use.

-If the client wishes a living will, it is usually best to have both documents (a living will and a health care power of attorney) because the living will more clearly determines what will happen concerning near death situations and permanent unconsciousness, and the health care power of attorney allows decisions to be made flexibly not only concerning near death situations and permanent unconsciousness, but also for all other health decisions by a person named in the document.
+If the client wishes a living will, it is often best to have both documents (a living will and a health care power of attorney).
 If there is a conflict between the instructions of a living will and a health care power of attorney, the health care power of attorney controls under RSA 137-J:21 II.

 Both the health care power of attorney and living will declaration are legislative forms, but they are in many ways the most important planning documents.
-The language can be altered to some degree, but it is not advisable to create a document which would risk not being honored when needed.
+Additional language may be added.

 Clients may ask what happens if they are out-of-state at the time a decision needs to be made if the client could not return to New Hampshire.
 No guarantee can be made that the documents will be honored in another state or country, but New Hampshire’s advance directive reciprocity law (RSA 137-J:17) states: “Nothing in this chapter limits the enforceability of an advance directive or similar instrument executed in another state or jurisdiction in compliance with the law of that state of jurisdiction.
 However, any exercise of power under such a foreign advance directive or similar instrument shall be restricted by and in compliance with the requirements of this chapter and the laws of that the State of New Hampshire.”
 If a client maintains a vacation home in another state or country or travels regularly to another jurisdiction, the client should inquire about the matter there.
 Having both a living will and a health care power of attorney provides some additional security that one or the other at least would be honored on the issue of near death situations or permanent unconsciousness.
 Near death situations and permanent unconsciousness are very personal matters, but should be discussed with the client in connection with an estate plan.